1stofhername/react-rant-note/README.md

 Type in the Search bar to search notes by title.

+Click the red 'x' to clear search terms.

 Click tags in the 'Filter by tag' row to filter notes by tags.

 To revert to viewing all notes, click the 'All' tag.